jamesacodgers/WS-GPLVM_AISTATS/README.md

 ## Results

 You can find the output of our experiments in the `results` folder.
 The scripts in `results/analysis` can be used to generate the plots and tables found in the paper.

+# Data Splits

+Only one split has been left for each experiment to comply with AIStats